Text2Structure3D: Graph-Based Generative Modeling of Equilibrium Structures with Diffusion Transformers: Related Work

 \subsection{Graph Machine Learning for Structural Design}

 Unlike vectors or images, graphs represent a natural way of encoding discrete structures, especially those consisting of truss or beam elements which are ubiquitous in conceptual structural design \cite{tam2025}.
 At the same time, Graph Neural Networks (GNN) \cite{kipf2016} allow ML models to make predictions on graphs, which has been explored for a number of graph-based structural design applications.
 Chang and Cheng use GNNs to accelerate cross-section optimization \cite{chang2020}, and Whalen and Mueller train a GNN as a surrogate model for truss Finite Element Method (FEM) \cite{whalen2021}.
-Hayashi et al. combine GNNs with Reinforcement Learning (RL) for cross-section \cite{hayashi2022} and assembly sequence optimization \cite{hayashi2022assembly}, and Zhao et al. use GNNs for automated shear wall layout design \cite{zhao2023}.
+Hayashi et al. combine GNNs with Reinforcement Learning (RL) for cross-section \cite{hayashi2022} and assembly sequence optimization \cite{hayashi2022assembly}, Zhao et al. use GNNs for automated shear wall layout design \cite{zhao2023}, and Xia et al. extend this direction with a GNN-based co-design method for jointly generating shear wall and beam layouts \cite{xia2025}.
+Li et al. combine expert-informed GNNs with metaheuristic optimization for the generative design of modular construction structures \cite{li2025}.
 Bleker et al. apply GNNs to structural form-finding using the Combinatorial Equilibrium Modeling (CEM) \cite{ohlbrock2020}, first with a discriminative model \cite{bleker2022} and later extend it with a generative model \cite{bleker2024}.

 Graph-based models also naturally allow for integration with knowledge and constraints from statics and geometry.
-Tam et al. introduce a residual force loss that pushes predictions to equilibrium states \cite{tam2022trans,tam2026} and Bleker at al. apply an Equivariant Graph Neural Network (EGNN) \cite{satorras2021} to ensure predictions are equivariant to Euclidean transformations \cite{bleker2025generalized}.
+Tam et al. introduce a residual force loss that pushes predictions to equilibrium states \cite{tam2022trans,tam2026} and Bleker et al. apply an Equivariant Graph Neural Network (EGNN) \cite{satorras2021} to ensure predictions are equivariant to Euclidean transformations \cite{bleker2025generalized}.

 Despite the powerful representation provided by graphs, generative models in structural design have up until now been more commonly based on tensor representations, such as vectors and images.
 Liao et al. give the high level of complexity and sophistication of generative graph models as one of the reasons \cite{liao2024}.
 However, recent developments in generative models for graphs have the potential of making graph models more suitable for generative structural design applications.